greenelab/deep-review/sections/05_treat.md

 ### Categorizing patients for clinical decision making

-*How can deep learning match patients with clinical trails, therapies, or other interventions?
-As an example, [@doi:10.1016/j.jalz.2015.01.010] predicts individuals who are most likely to decline during a clinical trial and benefit from the treatment.*

 There has been sustained interest in applying deep learning to clinical decision making for over two decades.
-In 1996, Tu [@doi:10.1016/S0895-4356(96)00002-9] compared the effectiveness of artificial neural networks and logistic regression, questioning whether deep learning would replace traditional statistical methods for predicting medical outcomes.
+In 1996, Tu [@doi:10.1016/S0895-4356(96)00002-9] compared the effectiveness of artificial neural networks and logistic regression, questioning whether deep learning would replace traditional statistical methods for predicting medical outcomes such as myocardial infarction [@doi:10.7326/0003-4819-115-11-843] or mortality [@doi:10.1056/NEJM198509263131306].
 He posited that while neural networks have several advantages in representational power, the difficulties in interpretation may limit clinical applications.
-In 2007, Lisboa and Taktak [@doi:10.1016/j.neunet.2005.10.007] examined the use of artificial neural networks in medical journals, concluding that neural networks provided an increase in benefit to healthcare provision in 21 of 27 studies.
+In 2007, Lisboa and Taktak [@doi:10.1016/j.neunet.2005.10.007] examined the use of artificial neural networks in medical journals, concluding that neural networks provided an increase in benefit to healthcare relative to traditional screening methods in 21 of 27 studies.

 While significant progress has been made in developing deep learning methods for diagnosis, it is not clear that these methods have yet transformed